msvalina/msvalina.github.io/content/pages/expertise.rst

 CV
 **

-`PDF of CV that follows`_
+`Old style CV PDF of what follows here`_

-.. _PDF of CV that follows: |static|/assets/pdfs/marijan-svalina-old-modern-cv.pdf
+.. _Old style CV PDF of what follows here: |static|/assets/pdfs/marijan-svalina-old-modern-cv.pdf

 About
 #####